-Lake Mburo National Park is located in Kiruhura District in the Western Region of Uganda, originally gazetted in 1933 as a controlled hunting area and upgraded to a game reserve in 1963.
-The park is about 30 kilometres (19 mi), by road, east of Mbarara, the largest city in the sub-region.
-This location is approximately 240 kilometres (150 mi), by road, west of Kampala, Uganda’s capital and largest city.
+Lake Mburo National Park is located in Kiruhura District in the Western Region of Uganda, originally gazette in 1933 as a controlled hunting area and upgraded to a game reserve in 1963.
+The park is about 30 kilometers (19 mi), by road, east of Mbarara, the largest city in the sub-region.
+This location is approximately 240 kilometers (150 mi), by road, west of Kampala, Uganda’s capital and largest city.
 This is the closest park to Kampala city and can be even visited in a day visit.

 Together with 13 other lakes in the area, Lake Mburo forms part of a 50 km-long wetland system linked by a swamp.
 Five of these lakes lie within the park’s borders.
 Once covered by open savanna, Lake Mburo National Park now contains much woodland as there are no elephants to tame the vegetation.
 In the western part of the park, the savanna is interspersed with rocky ridges and forested gorges while patches of papyrus swamp and narrow bands of lush riparian woodland line many lakes.

-Lake Mburo national park has got over 313 bird species that include; the rare white winged warbler, emerald spotted wood Dove, the crested francolin, the brown parrot, bare faced go way bird, the common Francolin, the green wood hoopoe, the blue naped mousebird, the black billed barbet, the trilling cisticola, Nubian woodpecker as well as the African grey hornbill.
-Around the Rwonyo camp, you might see some others species include; the red necked spur fowl, the Coqui francolin, the temminck’s coueser, the African wattled lover Rufous naped as well as the yellow throated longclaw as well as the southern Red Bishop.
-Because of this, has made Lake Mburo National park to be among Uganda’s top birding destination
+Lake Mburo national park has got over 313 bird species that include the rare white winged warbler, emerald spotted wood Dove, the crested francolin, the brown parrot, bare faced go way bird, the common Francolin, the green wood hoopoe, the blue naped mousebird, the black billed barbet, the trilling cisticola, Nubian woodpecker as well as the African grey hornbill.
+Around the Rwonyo camp, you might see some other species include the red necked spur fowl, the Coqui francolin, the temminck’s coueser, the African wattled lover Rufous naped as well as the yellow throated longclaw as well as the southern Red Bishop.
+Because of this, has made Lake Mburo National Park to be among Uganda’s top birding destination.

 On you visit to Lake Mburo National Park, a number of activities can be carried in this park that can keep you visit so warm and memorable, a few of these activities do includes: